 QEW Mini-Grant Criteria

-2. Applicants submit an application including: activities, budget, timeline, and benefits.
+- Applicants submit an application including: activities, budget, timeline, and benefits.
 Applicants are expected to match the mini-grant with an equal amount from their own funds.
-However, groups with limited financial means can also apply, adding a description of their limitations.
+However, groups with limited financial means can also apply, adding an explanation of their financial limitations.

-3. Mini-grant applicants generally apply for one-year one-time projects.
-However, applications for multiyear projects with renewal applications anticipated, will be entertained as long as they are clearly stated up front.
+- Mini-grant applicants generally apply for one-year one-time projects.
+However, applications for multiyear projects with renewal applications anticipated, will be considered as long as they are clearly stated up front.

-4. Projects which substantially involve the participants in the planning and execution will be favorably considered.
-Mini-grants, however, do not pay for services and labor by participants.
+- Projects which substantially involve the participants in the planning and execution will be favorably considered.
+Generally, services and labor are not funded by mini- grants.

 - A mini-grant check can be sent only to a Friends' organization, not an individual.
 Please give the name and address of your financial officer/treasurer.

 - Mini-grant recipients agree to document their project, sending a progress report no later than 6 months after receiving the funds, attaching digital photos where possible.

 - Submit your application any time of the year.
 We usually respond within a month of receiving your complete application package.